Insights

 Being aware of Vietnamese cultural body language

-Dining Etiquette
+Dining Tradition

 If you are invited to a business meal, a typical Vietnamese meal includes many dishes on the table at the same time.
-There are some unspoken rules and the hosts will not tell you as they do not want to appear imposing.
+There are some unspoken rules, and the hosts will not tell you as they do not want to appear imposing.

 One, it is customary to offer the most senior person at the table the first serving of food or drink.
 Additionally, tapping chopsticks into bowls during a meal is considered impolite and should be avoided.
 In fact, you can opt for other utensils if you please, because fumbling with food can be considered tacky.
-Other than that, be sure to pass things around with both hands, especially to seniors, eat in your own bowl and use the shared utensils to get food, do not pick and choose, and remember to socialize during the meal.

 Beverage wise, tea or water is usually served as a gesture of hospitality, and you should accept it with pleasure.
 Although tipping is not customary in Vietnam, you can leave a 5–10% tip should you wish to do so.